When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Drain water heater every 6 or 12 months to prevent sediment build-up.
+• Drain your water heater every 6 to 12 months to clear out sediment.

 How Often Should You Drain Your Water Heater?

-• The heater makes a noise while running.
+• Popping or rumbling sounds: The heater makes noise while running.

-• Your hot water has a bad odor.
+• Smelly water: Your hot water has a sulfur or rotten egg odor.

-• Your hot water has a rusty color.
+• Discoloration: Your hot water has a rusty or metallic color.

 Should You Drain a Water Heater When Not In Use?